 Practice self-care.
 It isn’t selfish, it’s necessary.
 Find small ways each day to reduce your stress and focus on your physical and mental health.
 That might include light exercising, cooking a healthy meal, or journaling.
 Self-care is a great way to combat the symptoms of depression while boosting your mood and your perspective.

 Finally, consider reaching out to a mental health professional.
 Infertility can become very lonely and isolating if you let depression take over, but it doesn’t have to be that way.
-If you’re struggling, don’t hesitate to contact me to set up an appointment.
+If you’re struggling, don’t hesitate to contact me to set up an appointment for hypnosis for fertility.